 Catalyst IT Australia works extensively with Information Technology.
-It is therefore critical that the organisation has a comprehensive Information Security Policy.
+It is therefore critical that the organisation has a comprehensive Information Security Policy and Information Security Management System.
 This policy establishes a high-level framework for the protection of information and systems.
 This policy supports:

 The aim of this policy is to establish the high-level objectives concerning the security and confidentiality of all information, information systems, applications and networks owned, held or managed by Catalyst IT Australia.
 Information security is intended to safeguard three main objectives:

-This policy applies to all information, systems, networks, applications, locations, equipment, devices and users within Catalyst IT Australia.
+This policy applies to all physical and electronic information assets, systems, networks, applications, locations, equipment, devices and users within Catalyst IT Australia.
 All Catalyst staff, including part-time and full-time staff, are covered by this policy.

 MUST – This term means that the definition is an absolute requirement of the policy.

 MUST NOT – This term means that the definition is an absolute prohibition of the policy.

 SHOULD (NOT) – This term means that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications, including risks, must be considered and understood.